A man carrying a basket on his back stands in front of a forest and waves to a group.

 Approach

 The project focuses on international dialogue to promote consumer protection worldwide.
-In doing so, it builds on a previous project between Brazil, China, Indonesia and Germany.
-Furthermore, it involves African countries in the dialogue in a flexible manner.
+It builds on a predecessor project between Brazil, China, Indonesia and Germany.
+Furthermore, it incorporates African countries into the dialogue.

-• It organises quarterly round tables where public institutions in the field of consumer protection, external experts and representatives of international organisations discuss selected consumer protection topics.
+• It organises quarterly round tables at which partner institutions, external experts and representatives of international organisations discuss selected consumer protection topics.

-• It establishes regular workshops that enable in-depth exchange on round table topics.
+• It establishes regular workshops that allow in-depth discussions on the topics of the round tables.

-• It participates in international conferences and consumer protection bodies of international organisations - such as the United Nations Conference on Trade and Development.
+• It participates in international conferences and consumer protection committees of international organisations, such as the United Nations Conference on Trade and Development.

 Additional information